Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 ### Why This Detection Logic Was Chosen

-This was intentionally chosen as the first CloudTrail-side detection because it clearly demonstrates how AWS administrative events can be converted into cloud-native detection signals.
+This was intentionally chosen as a CloudTrail-side detection because it clearly demonstrates how AWS administrative events can be converted into cloud-native detection signals.

 The workflow is straightforward and high-signal: